spech66/hugo-best-practices/README.md

 There is a Discussion on this in the [Forum](https://discourse.gohugo.io/t/discussion-content-organization-best-practice/6360/2).

+## Git repository

+Keep your site in a version control system like Git.
+This provides backup, history and multi user editing out of the box.

 ## Copy the theme folder content

 In 99.999% of the time you want to make changes to existing themes.
 To keep your version independent of the latest development copy all theme files (except from screenshots and examples) to your main directory.